glenleach/aws-cloud-resume-challenge/README.md

 Getting Started
 ---------------

-To begin the challenge, follow these steps:

-1. Fork the AWS Cloud Resume Challenge repository: Start by forking the official [AWS Cloud Resume Challenge repository](https://github.com/glenleach/aws-cloud-resume-challenge) on GitHub.
-This repository contains a sample project structure and code to help you get started.

-2. Set up the project locally: Clone the forked repository to your local machine and navigate to the project directory.
-Review the project structure and sample code provided.
-The `template.yaml` file defines the AWS resources required for the backend, and the `index.html` file contains the initial HTML structure for the resume website.

-3. Customize the resume website: Open the `index.html` file in a text editor and modify it to reflect your own resume information.
-Update the HTML, CSS, and JavaScript code as needed to create your personal resume website.

-4. Develop the serverless backend: Update the code in the `app.py` file to handle form submissions from the website.
-This code will be executed by AWS Lambda functions triggered by Amazon API Gateway.
+Here's a step-by-step guide to help you get started with the AWS Cloud Resume Challenge:

+1. Define the project scope: Determine the features you want to include in your resume website.
+Think about the sections you want to display, such as education, work experience, projects, skills, etc.

+2. Design your resume website: Create a basic HTML/CSS template for your resume website.
+You can use any design framework or start from scratch.
+Keep it simple and professional.

+3. Choose your AWS services: Decide which AWS services you want to use for hosting, storage, and deployment.
+The typical services used in the challenge include AWS S3, AWS CloudFormation, AWS Lambda, and Amazon API Gateway.
+You may also consider using AWS Route 53 for DNS management.

+4. Set up AWS CLI: Install the AWS Command Line Interface (CLI) on your local machine if you haven't already.
+The AWS CLI allows you to interact with AWS services from your command line.

+5. Create an S3 bucket: Create an S3 bucket to host your resume website files.
+Use the AWS CLI or AWS Management Console to create the bucket.

+6. Upload your website files: Upload your HTML, CSS, and other assets to the S3 bucket.
+Make sure to set the correct permissions so that the objects are publicly accessible.

+7. Configure static website hosting: Enable static website hosting on your S3 bucket.
+This allows AWS to serve your website directly from the bucket.

+8. Test your website: Access the website using the S3 bucket's endpoint URL.
+Verify that your website is functioning as expected.

+9. Create a CloudFormation template: Create an AWS CloudFormation template to define the infrastructure resources required for your website.
+This includes Lambda functions, API Gateway, and any other necessary resources.

-5. Deploy the application: Use the AWS SAM CLI to package and deploy your application to AWS.
-This will create the necessary AWS resources, including S3 buckets, Lambda functions, API Gateway endpoints, and DynamoDB tables.
+10. Deploy the CloudFormation stack: Use the AWS CLI or AWS Management Console to deploy the CloudFormation stack based on your template.
+This will create the infrastructure resources required for your website.

-6. Test the application: Once the application is deployed, test it by visiting the website and submitting the form.
-Verify that the form data is stored correctly in DynamoDB.

-7. Optional: Enhance the application: If you want to go the extra mile, you can add additional features or improve the user experience of your application.
-Some ideas include adding authentication, integrating with other AWS services, or optimizing the website for performance.

-8. Cleanup: When you're finished with the challenge, clean up the AWS resources to avoid incurring any additional costs.
+11. Test your deployed website: Access the website using the CloudFormation-created API Gateway endpoint URL.
+Verify that everything is working correctly.

+12. Custom domain (optional): If you want to use a custom domain for your resume website, you can set it up using AWS Route 53 or another domain registrar.
+Configure DNS settings to point your domain to the CloudFormation-created API Gateway endpoint.

+13. Continuously improve and update: Once your website is up and running, you can continue to improve it by adding more features, refining the design, or integrating additional AWS services.

+Regenerate response

 Resources
 ---------

-*   [AWS Cloud Resume Challenge Repository](https://github.com/aws-samples/aws-cloud-resume-challenge): The official repository containing the challenge instructions, sample code, and project structure.
 *   [AWS Documentation](https://aws.amazon.com/documentation/): The official AWS documentation provides detailed information about the various AWS services you'll be using in the challenge.
 *   [AWS CLI Documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/index.html): The documentation for the AWS CLI guides you on how to interact with AWS services from the command line.
 *   [AWS SAM CLI Documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html): The AWS SAM CLI documentation explains how to develop, test, and deploy serverless applications using the Serverless Application Model.

 Conclusion
 ----------

-The AWS Cloud Resume Challenge is an excellent opportunity to demonstrate your AWS skills while creating a personal resume website.
+Remember to refer to the official AWS documentation for detailed information on each service and how to use them.
+The AWS Cloud Resume Challenge is a great opportunity to learn and showcase your skills with AWS services.
 By completing this challenge, you'll gain hands-on experience with various AWS services and showcase your abilities to potential employers or clients.
 Good luck, and happy building!